Career outlook for data scientist

 Helpful to have

-While not all employers list specific qualification requirements they do ask for relevant (usually work based) experience that demonstrates a range of transferable skills.
+Not all employers list specific qualifications you need.
+They do ask for relevant experience that demonstrates a range of transferable skills.
+This is usually work based.

-In addition, it is helpful to have experience in the use of Python as well as database interrogation and analysis tools, such as Hadoop, SQL and SAS.
+It's also helpful to have experience in the use of the programming language 'Python'.
+Experience with database interrogation and analysis tools, such as 'Hadoop', 'SQL' and 'SAS' would also be useful.